 Instructions

-- Arrange a rack in the middle of the oven and preheat the oven to 425 °F (220 ºC).
+- Arrange a rack in the middle position of the oven and preheat the oven to 425°F (220ºC).
 Gather all the ingredients.
 If your carrots still have some moisture after washing, be sure to pat them as dry as possible; the drier the vegetable, the better it will roast.

 - In a small bowl, mix together 1 Tbsp maple syrup, 1 Tbsp miso, and ½ tsp soy sauce.

-- Peel the carrots (and if they are large, cut uniform slices so that they will roast evenly and be finished at the same time).
-Place the carrots in a single layer on a rimmed baking sheet lined with parchment paper (for easy clean-up).
+- Peel 1 lb carrots (and if they are large, cut them into uniform slices so that they will roast evenly and finish cooking at the same time).
+Place the carrots in a single layer on a rimmed baking sheet lined with parchment paper for easy clean-up.
 If the carrots are arranged too closely together or are on top of one another, they will steam, making them mushy rather than caramelized.
-Use a bigger baking sheet or 2 instead.
+In that case, use two baking sheets or a bigger baking sheet.

-- Drizzle the olive oil and sprinkle salt and pepper.
+- Drizzle the carrots with 1 Tbsp extra virgin olive oil and sprinkle with ¼ tsp Diamond Crystal kosher salt and freshly ground black pepper.
 You want each carrot to have a light coating of oil (the oil keeps some moisture in for that interior tenderness).
-A good rule of thumb is about 2 Tbsp of oil per baking sheet (I'm using a half sheet).
+A good rule of thumb is about 2 Tbsp of oil per full-sized baking sheet (I‘m using a half sheet).

-- Toss/Roll the carrots with oil and seasoning.
+- Toss or roll the carrots in the oil and seasonings.

-- Brush the maple and miso mixture over the carrots and flip to coat the other side.
-Put back in the oven to finish cooking, about 5 more minutes.
-The vegetables will start to brown on the bottom first (the side in contact with a hot surface will brown faster than the sides in touch with hot air), so for even browning you'll need to turn them.
+- Brush the maple and miso mixture on one side of the carrots.
+Then, flip over the carrots and coat the other side.
+Put the carrots back in the oven to finish cooking, about 5 more minutes.
+The vegetables will start to brown on the bottom first (the side in contact with a hot surface will brown faster), so you‘ll need to flip over the carrots for even browning.

 To Store